electrocucaracha/k8s-Ingress-demo/README.md

 ## Summary

-This project was created to demonstrate how to configure and use the [Kubernetes Ingress resource][1].
-This demo uses [NGINX][2] or [Contour][3] as Ingress Controller and the [KinD tool][4] for deploying a multinode Kubernetes cluster.
+This project demonstrates how to configure and use the [Kubernetes Ingress resource][1].
+It showcases two different Ingress Controllers: [NGINX][2] and [Contour][3].
+The demo runs on a multi-node Kubernetes cluster deployed using [KinD (Kubernetes in Docker)][4].

 ![Dashboard](img/diagram.png)

 ## Virtual Machines

-The [Vagrant tool][5] can be used for provisioning an Ubuntu Focal Virtual Machine.
-It's highly recommended to use the _setup.sh_ script of the [bootstrap-vagrant project][6] for installing Vagrant dependencies and plugins required for this project.
-That script supports two Virtualization providers (Libvirt and VirtualBox) which are determine by the **PROVIDER** environment variable.
+You can use [Vagrant][5] to provision an Ubuntu Focal virtual machine.
+To simplify the setup, use the _setup.sh_ script provided by the [bootstrap-vagrant project][6].
+This script installs the required Vagrant dependencies and plugins.

+It supports two virtualization providers:

+- Libvirt
+- VirtualBox

+Specify the provider using the **PROVIDER** environment variable.
+For example:

     curl -fsSL http://bit.ly/initVagrant | PROVIDER=libvirt bash

-Once Vagrant is installed, it's possible to provision a Virtual Machine using the following instructions:
+Once Vagrant is ready, provision the virtual machine by running:

     vagrant up

-The provisioning process will take some time to install all dependencies required by this project and perform a Kubernetes deployment on it.
+> The setup process may take some time as it installs all dependencies and deploys Kubernetes.

 ### Environment variables